Vaatsal-source/AgenticScientist/README.md

 User Experience Frontend: Deployed on Vercel with an optimized build cache.
 It interfaces directly with the Render API gateway URL via the NEXT_PUBLIC_API_URL environment variable configuration.

-🎓 Acknowledgments
-Developed for the AIMS DTU Summer Project 2026.
-Special thanks to the ACM-DTU community for collaboration guidelines.

 "What I cannot create, I do not understand."